-There is an even more secret sauce that business owners sometimes forget though.
-Most businesses fail not because they haven’t mastered Facebook, but instead because of poor cash management.
+There is an even more secret sauce that business owners sometimes forget.
+Most businesses fail not because they haven’t mastered Facebook, but because of poor cash management.
 A widely cited U.S. Bank study showed that 82 percent of the business failures it studied were because the owners ran out of money.

-It may seem counter-intuitive, but you can run out of money even when sales are strong if you don’t understand when your money is coming in and where it is going out.
+It may seem counter-intuitive, but you can run out of money even when sales are strong if you don’t understand where your money is coming in and where it is going out.